How to install KDE on Fedora

 That’s it!
 All necessary components will be downloaded (just under 600MB).
 If you want to see what other group configurations are available, type in “dnf grouplist”.

-We can do this with a tool called switchdesk.
+If you want to switch to KDE permanently so that it appears whenever you login, we have to tell the OS about this.
+We can use a tool called switchdesk to do just that.
 It has a GUI and command line version.
 Why not install both?

 dnf install switchdesk switchdesk-gui